 - Montane Featherlite Smock – this windproof, water resistant jacket keeps us dry in all but the heaviest downpours, weighs nothing and is the size of an apple.
 [Update: This is no longer available but this jacket is similar]

-- Western Digital My Passport Hard Drive – 500GB of storage is an amazingly small and light package.
+- Western Digital My Passport Hard Drive – 1TB of storage in an amazingly small and light package.

 - Martin Backpacker Travel Guitar – much smaller than a regular sized guitar and it fits in overhead lockers on planes.

 - Travel towel - Simon hates the texture of his but it does dry him and takes up far less space than a regular towel.
 Most accommodation provides one anyway so it definitely isn’t worth carrying something bigger.
-I have a 20 year old threadbare towel that packs down as small as a travel towel but has a real towel feel.
+I have a 20 year old threadbare towel that packs down as small as a travel towel but has a real towel feel [update: I now just use a sarong as towels are usually provided].

 6) Go Paperless